-The Equity Release Council (the Council) has produced a checklist for advisers.
+The Equity Release Council has produced a checklist for advisers.
 It is designed to provide direction when advising customers on equity release.
 It covers the most significant points to consider in the advice process and when assessing the customer's suitability for equity release.

-Under the Council's Standards all adviser members are required to complete the Checklist for Advisers for all customers where a plan has been recommended (even if the case does not complete) and retain the completed document on file.
+Under the Council's Standards all adviser members are required to complete the Checklist for Advisers for all customers where a plan has been recommended and retain the completed document on file.